Why is DNA replication described as semiconservative? | Study Prep in Pearson+

 1

-Understand the structure of DNA: DNA is composed of two complementary strands forming a double helix.
+Understand the term 'semiconservative' in the context of DNA replication.
+It refers to the way the DNA molecule is copied during cell division.

-Recall the process of DNA replication: during replication, the two strands of the parental DNA separate and each serves as a template for the synthesis of a new complementary strand.
+Recall that DNA is double-stranded, with each strand serving as a template for the formation of a new complementary strand.

-Define semiconservative replication: this means that each new DNA molecule consists of one original (parental) strand and one newly synthesized strand.
+During replication, the two strands of the original DNA molecule separate, and each original (parental) strand pairs with a newly synthesized strand.

-Contrast semiconservative replication with other models: conservative replication would keep both parental strands together, and dispersive replication would mix fragments of old and new DNA in each strand.
+This results in two daughter DNA molecules, each containing one original strand and one new strand, hence the term 'semiconservative' because half of the original molecule is conserved in each daughter molecule.

 Watch next